goldginkgo/gitops-labs/docs/user-guide/basic-usage.md

 ## Rollback applications to previous state

-It is as simple as do a Git revert in GitLab.
+It is as simple as do a Git revert in GitHub.

 ## How to troubleshoot issues